Professor of Music

 B.M.
 Baylor University, M.M., D.M.
 Indiana University

-R. Kent Cook is Professor of Piano and Head of the Keyboard Department at Illinois Wesleyan University in Bloomington, Illinois.
+R. Kent Cook is Professor of Piano at Illinois Wesleyan University in Bloomington, Illinois.
 He is active as teacher, adjudicator and performer, and his performance schedule as soloist and chamber musician has taken him throughout the United States.
 He has also appeared in many European venues with performances in Austria, Bulgaria, Czech Republic, France, Germany, England and Italy.

 A native of Texas, Dr. Cook attended Baylor University, and received a Bachelor of Music in Piano Performance with honors under the guidance of Roger Keyes.
 He continued his studies at the Indiana University Jacobs School of Music receiving both a Master of Music and Doctor of Music.
 Among his mentors, he credits distinguished pianists and teachers Leonard Hokanson, Eteri Andjaparidze, Michel Block, James Tocco, Karen Shaw and Roger Keyes.
 He also worked with Herbert Seidel at the Frankfurt Hochschule für Musik und Darstellende Kunst after receiving a Fulbright Scholarship for study in Germany.